schlesingerlab-dev/structural-signatures-code/generate_autoencoder_models/readme.md

 1) an hdf5 file with the embedding model
 2) an Rdata file containining training data, headers, performance, etc

+The `embed_and_combined_signatures.R` script uses the outputs of  `generate_autoencoder_signature_model.R` to generate embeddings of either the training data or new validation data.
+It will create a single csv output with the embeddings

 Running `generate_autoencoder_signature_model.R` without arguments will give the following output, in order to run the code correctly:

 `The following inputs are required`